 Kinch et al. (2015), reported the induction of precocious hypothalamic neurogenesis in embryonic zebrafish after exposure to BPS, more specifically during the neurogenic window.
 This was associated with hyperactive behaviour in zebrafish larvae.
-BPS exposure (6.8 nM=1.7 μ g/L) resulted in a 240% increase in neuronal birth in the rostral hypothalamus at 24 hpf.
+BPS exposure (6.8 nM=1.7 $\mu$ g/L) resulted in a 240% increase in neuronal birth in the rostral hypothalamus at 24 hpf.
 Furthermore, a significant increase (160%) in locomotor activity was observed after BPS exposure.
-This increase in locomotor activity was reduced by transient knockdown of aromatase B, but not by treatment with 1 μ M ICI 182,780 (an estrogen receptor antagonist).
+This increase in locomotor activity was reduced by transient knockdown of aromatase B, but not by treatment with 1 $\mu$ M ICI 182,780 (an estrogen receptor antagonist).
 Together, these data imply that BPS influences hypothalamic development and locomotor activity.
 In zebrafish, the hypothalamus participates to the regulation of locomotor activity (McPherson et al., 2016), suggesting that the increased hypothalamic neurogenesis was possibly responsible of the observed increased activity.
 In addition, the increased locomotor activity was related to changes in the hypothalamic production of neuroestrogens since transient knockdown of brain aromatase expressed specifically in hypothalamic progenitor cells counteracted these effects.

-Exposure of zebrafish embryos from 2 hpf until 5 dpf, to 0.001 μM (~0.25 μg/L) lead to thigmotaxis, an anxious behaviour where animals have the tendency to remain close to the walls of an arena (Naderi et al., 2022)16.
-Fish exposed to low and high concentrations (0.001 μM; 0.1 μM) showed signs associated with social deficits (e.g. decreased inter-fish distance), while fish exposed to a high concentration of 0.1 μM of BPS showed object recognition memory disorders (e.g. decrease in exploration ratio) at 21 days of age.
-Furthermore, it was found that coadministration with ICI 182,780 (an estrogen receptor antagonist) provoked additional anxiety and effects on social behaviour, while co-administration with fadrazole (an aromatase inhibitor) did not reverse the effect of BPS on object recognition memory.
-Moreover, high and low BPS concentrations had opposite effects on the expression of it-genes (sign. increased at $0.001\mu M$, sign. decreased at 0.1 μM).
-Furthermore, 0.001μM BPS statistically sign. increased the expression of esr1 and esr2a genes, while expression of esr2b was statistically sign, reduced at mid and high dose.
+Exposure of zebrafish embryos from 2 hpf until 5 dpf, to 0.001 $\mu$ M (~0.25 $\mu$ g/L) lead to thigmotaxis, an anxious behaviour where animals have the tendency to remain close to the walls of an arena (Naderi et al., 2022).
+Fish exposed to low and high concentrations (0.001 $\mu$ M; 0.1 μM) showed signs associated with social deficits (e.g. decreased inter-fish distance), while fish exposed to a high concentration of 0.1 $\mu$ M of BPS showed object recognition memory disorders (e.g. decrease in exploration ratio) at 21 days of age.
+Co-exposure to the aromatase inhibitor fadrozole reversed the anxiogenic effects of BPS, except for object recognition memory, which was the only effect reversed by co-administration with the ER inhibitor ICI 182,780.
+C Moreover, high and low BPS concentrations had opposite effects on the expression of it-genes (sign. increased at 0.001μM, sign. decreased at 0.1 μM).
+Furthermore, 0.001μM BPS statistically sign. increased the expression of esr1 and esr2a genes, while expression of esr2b was statistically sign. reduced at mid and high dose.
 BPS induced a biphasic change in the mRNA expression levels of nkcc1, while the mRNA expression of kcc2 in the larval brain was upregulated after exposure to low BPS concentration.
 Furthermore, it was shown that E2 exposure upregulated the transcription of both genes in larval fish.
 At higher concentrations of BPS nkcc1 and kcc2b were downregulated, probably due to the impact of BPS on sex steroid hormone levels or estrogen signaling.
 Those genes allow the excitatory/inhibitory switch of GABAergic neurons in the brain, a switch that is associated with neuronal developmental defects when affected.
 Moreover, Song et al. (2017) demonstrated that GABA (via GABAB receptors) regulates GnRH3 neurons in a developmentally dependent manner in zebrafish.